Kilian-Winiger/Kilian-Winiger/README.md

-I’m currently working on epigenetic sequencing of DNA and RNA.
+Working on epigenetic sequencing of DNA and RNA.